 At the beginning of December, you may still have apples (from the orchard, naturally) and pie pumpkins rattling around the kitchen, but cocoa, peppermint, and homemade cookies are right around the corner.
-It’s the perfect time to pick the best qualities of both seasons and make them into a dish.
+It’s the perfect time to pick the best qualities of both seasons.
 In that spirit, I tried my hand at crepes for the first time.

 These crepes give autumn a proper sendoff (and perhaps use up your last cooking apples of the season!) while transitioning to wintry flavors by combining a sweet apple filling with a cranberry vanilla tea-infused crepe batter.
-Since crepes are delicate in flavor, the tart notes of cranberry and sweet vanilla bean shine from steeping the tea in milk before adding it to the crepe batter.
+Since crepes are delicate in flavor, the tart notes of cranberry and sweet vanilla bean shine from steeping the tea in the milk for the crepe batter.

 While making crepes may seem daunting at first, it’s no more difficult than pancakes once you get the hang of it.
 These crepes are made with aquafaba rather than egg, and are light, crispy, and fluffy.

 Get the recipe:

 - 3 tablespoons brown sugar

 - 2 tablespoons water